any-docs/css/content/guides/grid_layout/auto-placement/index.md

 So far, other than items we have specifically placed, grid is always progressing forward and keeping items in DOM order.
 This is generally what you want, if you are laying out a form for example you wouldn't want the labels and fields to become jumbled up in order to fill in some gap.
 However sometimes, we are laying things out that don't have a logical order and we would like to create a layout that doesn't have gaps in it.

-To do this, add the property {{cssxref("grid-auto-flow")}} with a value of `dense` to the container.
+To do this, add the property `grid-auto-flow` with a value of `dense` to the container.
 This is the same property you use to change the flow order to `column`, so if you were working in columns you would add both values `grid-auto-flow: column dense`.

 Having done this, grid will now backfill the gaps, as it moves through the grid it leaves gaps as before, but then if it finds an item that will fit in a previous gap it will pick it up and take it out of DOM order to place it in the gap.
 As with any other reordering in grid this does not change the logical order.
 Tab order for example, will still follow the document order.
 We will take a look at the potential accessibility issues of grid layout in the [Grid layout and accessibility guide](/guides/Grid_layout/Accessibility), but you should take care when creating this disconnect between the visual order and display order.